 5 Ways to Make Your Swimming Pool Project More Affordable

-But seriously, just about every pool shopper has a budget.
+Ok, so just because the economy is back on track and everyone seems to be flourishing doesn't change the fact that just about every pool shopper has a budget.
 As a pool guy, I get this.
 And that's what this article is all about.
-After having personally assisted over 500 people in their inground pool purchase, the concept of meeting a budget but also being happy with one's decisions can be a fine balance.
+After having personally assisted over 1200 people in their inground pool purchase, the concept of meeting a budget but also being happy with one's decisions can be a fine balance.
 To meet this balance, I have listed 5 suggestions here to save money with your swimming pool purchase.

-As always, happy swimming in 2010 and don't forget to enter your email on the top of this page to receive future articles just like this one.
+As always, happy swimming in 2017, and don't forget to subscribe to the blog to receive future articles just like this one.

 Questions?
 Comments?
 We'd love to hear your thoughts!